Phryne: Life

 Hetairai had a reputation in ancient literature for their wit and learning.
 The trope of the witty hetaira derives from the Memoirs of Lynceus of Samos, a comic author of the late fourth century BC, which contained several anecdotes about the wit of the hetaira Gnathaina.
-Several anecdotes from the Deipnosophistae relate Phryne's witticisms, though the meaning of many of them is unclear.
+Several anecdotes from the Deipnosophistae relate Phryne's witticisms.
+Many of these portray Phryne getting the better of a client – in one story, she asked a prospective client for one mina (100 drachmae – by comparison an unskilled labourer in ancient Athens might earn half a drachma per day) to sleep with her.
+When he complained that she had charged a different man less than half of this amount, she retorted that if he waited until she wanted sex, she would accept the lower fee.